-During the internship, students do ministry under supervision and reflect theologically on their experiences.
-As the interns become more competent and selfconfident in carrying out the tasks of ministry and gain theological, emotional and spiritual maturity in their understanding of it, they prepare themselves to provide resourceful, faithful Christian leadership in the world.
+During the internship course, students do ministry under supervision and reflect theologically on their experiences.
+As the interns become more competent and self-confident in carrying out the tasks of ministry and gain theological, emotional and spiritual maturity in their understanding of it, they prepare themselves to provide resourceful, faithful Christian leadership in the world.

 The design of the Perkins Intern Program assumes interns to be adult learners who can assess and value their past experiences and vocational goals and build on these creatively and systematically in pursuing the learning opportunities offered at their particular internship site.
-To that end, the internship course curriculum specifies a set of required competencies under each of three categories: be aware, think theologically and lead faithfully.
+To that end, the internship course curriculum specifies a set of required competencies under each of three categories (be aware, think theologically and lead faithfully), tailored to the student's particular degree track.

-The Perkins Intern Program faculty partners with pastoral staff and laity at congregations and agencies to provide supportive supervision for students during internship.
+The Perkins Intern Program faculty partners with staff and laity at congregations and agencies and with mental health professionals experienced in church family systems to provide supportive supervision for students during internship.
 The mentor pastor and lay teaching committee assigned to each intern receive orientation and training as part of the intern program.

-Internship begins with a required two-day Intern Orientation conducted in August by the intern faculty.
+A student's internship begins with a required two-day Intern Orientation conducted in August by the intern faculty.